What is Tax Refund Fraud:

-The Criminal Investigations Division (CID) is the South Carolina Department of Revenue's primary criminal tax enforcement unit.
+The Criminal Investigations Division is the SCDOR's primary criminal tax enforcement unit.
 Its function is to review alleged violations to the tax laws, to investigate those violations, and to recommend criminal prosecutions as warranted.
 In carrying out its role to identify willful noncompliance with the state's tax laws, the division relies on referrals from other divisions, as well as information from other governmental agencies and the public.

 How do I report tax fraud?